 Episode-based cost measures represent the cost to Medicare for the items and services provided to a patient during an episode of care (“episode”).
 In all supplemental documentation, “cost” generally means the standardized1 Medicare allowed amount,2 and claims data from Medicare Parts A and B are used to construct the episode-based cost measures.

-The Routine Cataract Removal with IOL Implantation episode-based cost measure evaluates a clinician’s risk-adjusted cost to Medicare for beneficiaries who undergo a procedure for routine cataract removal with IOL implantation during the performance period.
-The cost measure score is the clinician’s risk-adjusted cost for the episode group averaged across all episodes attributed to the clinician.
+The Routine Cataract Removal with IOL Implantation episode-based cost measure evaluates a clinician’s risk-adjusted cost to Medicare for patients who undergo a procedure for routine cataract removal with IOL implantation during the performance period.
+The measure score is the clinician’s risk-adjusted cost for the episode group averaged across all episodes attributed to the clinician.
 This procedural measure includes costs of services that are clinically related to the attributed clinician’s role in managing care during each episode from 60 days prior to the clinical event that opens, or “triggers,” the episode through 90 days after the trigger.

 The cost measure numerator is the sum of the ratio of observed to expected5 paymentstandardized cost to Medicare for all Routine Cataract Removal with IOL Implantation episodes attributed to a clinician.
-This sum is then multiplied by the national average observed episode cost to generate a dollar figure.
+This sum is then multiplied by the national average observed episode cost to generate a dollar figure

 The cost measure denominator is the total number of episodes from the Routine Cataract Removal with IOL Implantation episode group attributed to a clinician.